TanmayPatil105/pandigital/README.md

 ## Pandigital Brainfuck

-This program tries to print the highest N-digit pandigital number BUT using **Mathematics**.
+This program tries to print the highest N-digit pandigital number containing 1-N BUT using **Mathematics**.

 ### forLoopWasEasierAndSimpler
 ```